-First Congregational is a progressive, inclusive, Just Peace community of Christian faith in Corvallis.
+First Congregational is a progressive, inclusive, Open and Affirming, Just Peace community of Christian faith in Corvallis.

 We're a church where all are welcome - and where all really does mean all.
 We are real people who care about nurturing love and belonging in the world, most often in the context of Christianity.
 It isn’t so much what you believe that matters—we don’t like dogma either.
 We care about community and relationships, and think faith offers something unique and valuable to our historical moment.
 We strive to stay aligned with the love and movement of God in the world, while creating a safe place for our faith to flourish.

 We worship with tradition and innovation, weaving our liturgies and stories together every Sunday morning.
 We tell stories from the Bible and our lives, knowing that every story is a holy one.

 Creating a sanctuary space to listen and slow down allows us to see and hear in new ways - recognizing our own presence in the holiness of the sacred story and the spiritual journey.
 This practice changes the way we live.
 Sometimes, it even saves our lives.

 We believe that each person is unique and valuable: Humans were made to be in community and should experience spaces where they have a strong sense of being valued and loved.

 We believe that each person is on a spiritual journey: and that each of us is at a different stage of that journey.

 We believe that the persistent search for God produces an authentic relationship with the Holy, engendering love, strengthening faith, dissolving guilt, and giving life purpose and direction.